 The Park Headquarters are also near the Stringybark Campground.
 There is a picnic area there and you can get more information about the park.

 This is the largest of the four campgrounds at Deep Creek with around 25 campsites.
 It is located at the end of Tent Rock Road.
 It is the other ground, along with Stringybark, that has sites for caravans.
-In fact, some of the sites are enormous!
-Fees are in the range of $16.50 per night.
-For that you get drop toilets and picnic facilities and a fire pit on your site.
+In fact, some of the sites are enormous! .
+There are drop toilets and picnic facilities and a fire pit on your site.

 You are out of the dense forest here; the campground is instead dotted with spikey Yacka plants and trees.
 We are always amazed how spacious these campgrounds feel.
 As nice as it is to have that ‘open’ feel, it means you’re a bit less protected when the wind gets up, and at Deep Creek it can get up.